asaikali/vere-copia/vere-copia-tester/README.md

 - **getCountedInventory:** Displays the expected inventory count in the local store based on purchases and restocks made in this test app
 - **printStats:** Prints captured stats in raw JSON format

+## Metrics

+The testing application uses micrometer constructs for local reporting of application statistics as well as publishing to Wavefront for deeper analysis.

+### Inventory Count

+A counter is used to keep track of what the testing application thinks should be the inventory level of each SKU in the system.
+Upon a successful transaction with `store-operator` service, the tester will update the counter with the new inventory level.

+When viewing application statistics, the tester can output the value of its counters along with the actual inventory levels stored in the database (the database inventory levels are retrieved by calling the `store-operator` service).
+The intention of the two separate sources of inventory levels is for comparison to facilitate data consistency checking.
+The value of the counters should always match the database count levels to assert proper data consistency.

+###  Request Targets

+A counter is used to keep track of successful requests to one or more `request targets`.
+To implement this feature, the `store-operator` service returns a customer HTTP header with the name of the service's node name.
+The node name is used as tag in counter to delineate between request targets.